niccokunzmann/python-recurring-ical-events/README.rst

 1. edit the Changelog Section
 2. edit setup.py, the ``__version__`` variable
 3. create a commit and push it
-4. Wait for `GitHub Actions <https://github.com/niccokunzmann/python-recurring-ical-events/actions>`_ to finish the build.
+4. wait for `GitHub Actions <https://github.com/niccokunzmann/python-recurring-ical-events/actions>`_ to finish the build
 5. run

    .. code-block:: shell